Indianapolis Drug Crimes Lawyer

 Manufacturing Drugs

-- Manufacturing methamphetamine: Classified as a level 2 felony, it is punished with 10 to over 30 years in prison and fines up to $10,000.
+- Manufacturing methamphetamine: Classified as a Level 2 felony, it is punished with 10 to 30 years in prison and fines up to $10,000.

 Distribution and Trafficking

-- Selling heroin: As a level 2 felony, this offense is punished with 10 to over 30 years in prison and fines up to $10,000.
+- Selling heroin: As a Level 2 felony, this offense is punished with 10 to 30 years in prison and fines up to $10,000.

-- Trafficking cocaine (over 3 grams): Classified as a level 1 felony, penalties include from 20 to 40 years in prison and fines up to $10,000.
+- Trafficking cocaine (over 3 grams): Classified as a Level 2 felony, penalties can include 10 to 30 years in prison and fines up to $10,000.

 Certain factors can increase penalties, including: